louisfelix/docs/README.md

 # Open Source Tools

-This site hosts an index of the Open Source tools we maintain for various ecosystems.
+An index of the Open Source tools we maintain for various ecosystems.

 ## Prometheus